ItsZeusBro/BrassTacks/README.md

 # BrassTacks

 ## Base Strings
-But first, lets talk about something I call "Base Strings"
+Lets talk about something I call "Base Strings"

 Base Strings is possibly a new subject of mathematics, in which we speak of non-recurrent strings as a first class object.
 Its like trying to find the pattern of patterns by generating things that have no pattern.